LogtalkDotOrg/logtalk3/examples/patches/NOTES.md

 file.

-This folder contains an example that shows how to use a complementing category to patch broken object predicate declarations and definitions (without modifying its source code), thus providing functionality similar to Objective-C categories.
+This folder contains an example that shows how to use a complementing category to replace a broken predicate definition and to add a new imported category to an existing object (without modifying its source code), thus providing hot patching functionality similar to Objective-C categories.

 The complemented objects must be compiled with the flag `complements` set to `allow` (its default value is usually `deny`).
 This solution was adapted